-106 Humans and the Environment (4)
+106 Humans, the Environment, and Sustainability (4)

-Examines environmental issues and their interactions with our society.
-Topics include cultural ties to the environment, food production, urban planning, biodiversity, and society's energy and water requirements.
+Examines the interactions between our society and the environment, with the goal of achieving sustainability.
+Topics include society's energy and water requirements, biodiversity conservation, food production, urban planning, sustainable development, and other current topics.
 Although the course emphasis is a social systems perspective, environmental issues necessitate an interdisciplinary approach.
 Offered on demand.